 The Second Amendment Project studies the legal precedents, news and opinions in Colorado and the United States to provide the Constitutional perspective on topics ranging from legal reform to gun rights.
 An internship with the Second Amendment Project provides an opportunity for graduate or law students to gain real-world experience in a public policy environment.
 While specific intern projects are dependent on the needs of the project at the time, an intern most often acts as a research assistant.
 Projects can vary widely within the Second Amendment policy space, and an intern should be prepared for diverse assignments of varying levels of complexity.
 Staff may also give interns opportunities to participate in research or other activities outside of the office.

 As an intern in Development, college and/or graduate students will gain experience in virtually every facet of fundraising.
 From learning cutting-edge research and cultivation techniques to strategic communication, this internship will teach the skills necessary to be successful in any career field chosen.
 Each intern will be assigned personally tailored projects.
-This is currently the only paid internship offered.
 A development intern will receive a well-rounded experience at the Independence Institute because they will learn about and be actively involved in the work within all policy centers.

 Legal interns at II work directly with two of America’s top constitutional scholars, Dave Kopel and Rob Natelson.
 Professor Kopel teaches advanced constitutional law at the University of Denver, and is the nation’s premier expert on the Second Amendment.
 Professor Kopel has written extensively on a wide range of constitutional, historical, and philosophical topics.
 His widely-read publications were crucial to the Supreme Court’s 2008 recognition of an individual right to keep and bear arms.
 Professor Natelson served as a law professor 25 years.
 He taught Constitutional Law, Advanced Constitutional Law, Constitutional History and First Amendment, among other courses.
 Professor Natelson is particularly known for his studies of the Constitution’s original meaning.
 Those studies have taken him to leading libraries throughout the United States and England, and he has been credited for several breakthrough discoveries in that area.
 One of those discoveries apparently served as the basis for Chief Justice Roberts’ treatment of the Necessary and Proper Clause in the “Obamacare” case.
 Admission as an Independence Institute Legal Intern is competitive.
 Interns research constitutional questions, help develop programs and publicity, and assist in writing and editing briefs and issue papers.